 How is internet speed in Playa Del Carmen?

 In most places, cafés, hotels, Airbnb, the internet speed is great.
-Even if you’re planning to work from the bitch, literally from the bitch, you will be more than fine in many areas.
+Even if you’re planning to work from the beach, literally from the beach, you will be more than fine in many areas.

 And that’s one of the reasons I liked staying in PDC.
 Internet was great and stable, at least for my needs (video calls, emails, online apps).